RedHenDev/vibe/README.md

 -b players spawn in random radius around official spawn site, to prevent spawning inside other or stationary models.

 -f 2d map showing locations of all clients; dynamically zoom out to fit all in?
 Or, allow client to zoom as they wish.
+-i clients can bookmark certain locations, recorded onto their 2D map and which also records their journey in each session; this can be downloaded as a .txt file or, better, a pdf image.

 -b fuse fix for when on mobile.
 Seems to remain on.